Esmael-Pinho/first-milestone-project/README.md

 Github Pages was used to deploy the live website.
 The instructions to achieve this are below:

 1. Log in (or sign up) to Github.
-2. Find the repository for this project,.
+2. Find the repository for this project, [DragonFly Repository](https://github.com/Esmael-Pinho/first-milestone-project).
 3. Click on the Settings link.
 4. Click on the Pages link in the left hand side navigation bar.
 5. In the Source section, choose main from the drop down select branch menu.
 Select docs/ from the drop down select folder menu.